Type: Decision

 -

-Decision: E.M. v.
+Decision: Foulds v.
 British Columbia Society for the Prevention of Cruelty to Animals

-Appeal of seizure and costs regarding 17 cats, 1 dog, and 8 chickens in Duncan due to unsanitary living conditions, untreated medical issues including upper respiratory infections, roundworms and flea infestations, and malnutrition.
-The appellant had a history of past seizures by the BC SPCA.
+Appeal of seizure and costs regarding 67 dogs and puppies, 27 horses, and 3 cats in Princeton due to conditions including inadequate food, water, shelter, unsanitary conditions, untreated medical issues, and malnutrition.
+The animals exhibited various health issues, and there was a history of past seizures by the BC SPCA.